 Genesis and Phil Collins were already stars by the time they recorded ABACAB, but to their credit they challenged themselves.
-Material that they felt sounded too similar to past triumphs was discarded – as a result, outtakes like ‘Paperlate’ and ‘Submarine’ are often excellent.
+Material that they felt sounded too similar to past triumphs was discarded – as a result, outtakes like ‘Paperlate’ and ‘Submarine’ that turn up on Extra Tracks 1976 to 1982 are often excellent.
 The songs that made the cut are often fascinating – pieces like ‘Keep It Dark’ and ‘Dodo/Lurker’ are among Genesis’ most intense moments, while the title track is a terrific pop song.

 Phil Collins emerged as a songwriter on Duke.
 He wrote ‘Misunderstanding’ which, along with ‘Turn It On Again’, took a Genesis album to the top of the UK charts for the first time.
 Balancing the pop hits, there’s art-rock material like the ten minutes of ‘Duke’s Travels’.
 Duke serves as a grand summary of Genesis’ merits.